Pawventures

 • Never let your cat roam freely in the car while driving.
 A loose cat under the brake pedal is a serious safety hazard.

 • Keep the temperature comfortable.
 Cats are sensitive to heat.
 Maintain the car between 65 and 75 degrees Fahrenheit.
+For warm-weather trips, see our summer heat safety guide for traveling pets.

 Hotel Stops